JeremyRand/namecoin.org/team/index.md

 **ZeroNet Specialist** <br>
 Lola works on enhancing Namecoin integration in ZeroNet, a decentralized website hosting system loosely based on BitTorrent.

+## Robert Min

+**Proxy Leak Mitigation Intern** <br>
+Robert works on tools for detecting and preventing proxy leaks in the Namecoin and Tor ecosystems.

 ## Anonymous Developers

 We have several developers who prefer to remain anonymous; their anonymity does not reflect the incredible impact their contributions have made to Namecoin.
 We are deeply grateful for their work.